theantichomsky/wildfire-prediction-conus/README.md

 # Predicting Notable Wildfire Incidence in the Contiguous United States

-Final project report for STA 141A (Winter 2026), UC Davis.
+Final project report completed in part for the fulfillments of the course requirements for STA 141A (Winter 2026), UC Davis.

 ## Overview